rc-bellergy/houdini_bake_attributes_to_png/README.md

 # Houdini bakes attributes to PNG files

-It bakes P and Cd attributes to position.png and color.png
+It bakes P and Cd attributes to PNG files and then imports to three.js.

 ![](previews/screen-preview-01.jpg)
 ![](previews/screen-preview-02.jpg)